Information and Logistics for Summer Interns

 The Center has two “campuses.”
 The upper campus is Ira’s old farmstead.
 The farmhouse and barns have been renovated and converted to offices, labs and library.
 The lower campus is on the waterfront and includes the flowing seawater laboratories, classrooms, dive building and dorm.
 There is about a half-mile between the two.
 A campus map is available here.

-Walpole is a very small village that is part of the town of a South Bristol, Maine.
+Walpole is a very small hamlet that is part of the town of South Bristol, Maine.
 Walpole has its own post office and a golf course, but that’s about it!
-Groceries, movies and restaurants are available in the nearby town of Damariscotta, seven miles away.
-Brunswick is less than an hour’s drive and has more to offer as far as movies and department stores are concerned.
+Groceries, the occasional movie and restaurants are available in the nearby town of Damariscotta, seven miles away.
+Brunswick, Rockland and Augusta are less than an hour’s drive and have more to offer as far as movies and department stores are concerned.
 Portland, Maine’s largest city, is 60 miles from the Center.
 The Midcoast area has lots to offer if you like exploring the great outdoors, so be sure to bring your running shoes, hiking boots, bikes and binoculars.

 Information on plane, train and bus transportation, as well as driving directions are all available at on our travel page.